DaveStutler/G9/README.md

 # Discussion
 ## Data Exploration
+The goal in our Data Exploration phase was 3-fold:
+1. figure out a way to access the data in our two `.root` files
+1. figure out what features were common in both files
+1. discover meaning in the data and their respective graphs

+After extracting data from the `.root` files and making pandas dataframes out of them is how we were able to figure out that our dataframe had only 2 rows (one for circular and the other for spherical collisions) each of which contained 1000x1000 matrices representing data from over 91,000 collisions.

+Through careful analysis of the graphs these matrices made, in addition to previous knowledge and experience one of our group members had with similar datasets, we were able to deduce what the rows, columns, and values of the matrices represented:
+1. rows correspond to position
+1. columns correspond to change in energy over distance (equates to Stopping power)
+1. values correspond to the number of decayed particles that were detected at that Stopping Power and Position

 ### Challenges and Shortcomings
 The biggest challenge we came across with this Data Exploration milestone was figuring out how to extract the data from the two `.root` files we are working with.
 Initially, the plan was to convert these `.root` files into `.csv`